miller-alexander/micro-c/README.md

 ## Usage
 1. Generate the input json
-> See the launcher.py readme for information on how to generate inputs.
+> See Generate_Inputs.MD for information on how to generate inputs.
 2. Launch the WDL with Cromwell
   ```bash
   $ java -Dconfig.file=/path/to/backend_configuration -jar /cromwell/cromwell.jar run -t wdl -m outfile.json -i inputs.json micro-c.wdl